giladturok/CleanCV/README.md

 # CleanCV: Modern, mimimal, & modular academic LaTeX CV

-CleanCV :soap: :scroll: is a modern, minimal, and modular LaTeX CV designed for academics, students, and researchers.
+CleanCV :soap: :scroll: is a Modern, minimal, and modular academic LaTeX CV template.

-This template prioritizes readability and clean typography while making it easy to maintain and update your CV.
+This CV is designed for academics, students, and researchers.
+It prioritizes readability, ease-of-use, clean design, and typography.

 ## Overview :rocket: